 John Cordani is a member of the firm’s Business Litigation Group and focuses his practice on Intellectual Property litigation.
 He has litigated patent, trade secret, trademark, and antitrust cases through trial and appeal in federal courts across the United States, obtaining successful results in cases involving a diverse array of technology from specialty chemical products to automated pitching machines.

 John maintains a world-wide patent litigation, prosecution, licensing and counselling practice.
 He is a registered patent attorney with extensive experience before the U.S. Patent & Trademark Office and the U.S. Court of Appeals for the Federal Circuit in document-intensive and scientific disputes.

 John handles all phases of the patent litigation process, including claim construction, summary judgment, trials, and appeals in infringement matters.
 He has also tried complex commercial litigations, products liability cases, and land use matters through verdict and appeal.

 Prior to attending Cornell Law School, where he was the salutatorian of his class, John worked as a chemist, and is a named inventor on multiple patents covering aspects of his research.
-He currently serves as an Adjunct Professor at Quinnipiac University School of Law, where he teaches a course on Patent Litigation and Strategy.
+He currently serves as an Adjunct Professor at Quinnipiac University School of Law, where he teaches a course on Patent Litigation and Strategy, and serves as the co-chair of the Connecticut Bar Association’s Intellectual Property Section.
 He has also served as a Special Public Defender in a pro bono capacity providing representation for indigent defendants in criminal matters.